Honda CRF250X Review: The Ultimate all-round off-road bike?

 Like the genius of the sales smashing Honda Cub, the Honda CRF250X remains popular because it is a true everyman bike that riders from Canberra to California can enjoy.
 With the huge back-up that Honda reliability gives, you can take this bike anywhere on any surface and it will do it well.

 On a recent TRF riding trip to Mid Wales last month, all but eleven of the twelve riders took their bikes the 90 miles from Bristol to the start point in their vans.
-We never really considering the option of riding there.
+We never really considered the option of riding there.
 But this is exactly what the guy with the CRF250XRL did, travelling over 100 miles on motorways, dual carriageways, trails and byways complete with tent, sleeping bag and everything for a weekend camping.
 And once relieved of the kit and caboodle, the little Honda was able to keep pace with the more focussed enduro bikes from dawn til dusk on the trails.

 And that is fundamentally the reason for this bike’s success.
 It can do a big trip on the tarmac just as well as it can cope with the gnarliest of trails and if that happens on the same trip, then it doesn’t bat an eyelid.
 It’s a genuine all-rounder and in today’s market, that is rare.